 - work as a sex worker while knowingly infective with a sexually transmissible disease; and

-- provide sexual intercourse or oral sex without a condom.
+- provide sexual intercourse or oral sex without a prophylactic.

 It is also an offence not to: